U.S. Route 40: Ohio

 US 40 enters Ohio just to the south of New Paris.
 The road is always close to the newer I-70 eastward toward Dayton.
 In Vandalia, the road passes to the south of Dayton International Airport and crosses the Dixie Highway and I-75 and the Great Miami River.
 The road never actually enters Dayton, instead skirting the northern suburbs on the way toward Springfield.

 The portion of US 40 between Medway-Carlisle Road (Ohio State Route 571/County Road 303) and Lammes Lane in Bethel Township, Clark County, is designated "Staff Sergeant Wesley Williams Memorial Highway", in honor of a 2005 Tecumseh High School graduate who died on December 10, 2012, while serving in the U.S. Army, from injuries suffered when enemy forces attacked his unit with an improvised explosive device in Kandahar Province, Afghanistan.
-The designated portion of road runs by the high school.

 In Springfield, US 40 is split between two one-way streets.
 North Street carries US 40 West and Columbia Street carries US 40 East.
 The route then shifts on to East Main Street before leaving town to the east, once again as National Road.
+From Tuttle Road just east of Springfield to state route 54 in South Vienna US 40 has been designated as the Deputy Matthew Yates Memorial Highway.
+Yates was killed inside a trailer on July 24, 2022, at Harmony Estates MHP as he responded to a report of a shooting.
 I-70 crosses again at unincorporated Harmony.
 US 40 passes just north of London where it intersects Ohio State Route 56 and US 42 before heading into West Jefferson.
 In West Jefferson, US 40 is routed on Main Street.

 In the Columbus metropolitan area, US 40 enters from the west as Broad Street.
 Among the sites along US 40 in Columbus are the Ohio Statehouse, the Columbus Museum of Art, and LeVeque Tower, the oldest skyscraper in Columbus.
 In Bexley, the route follows Main Street, using Drexel Avenue to get between Broad and Main.
 US 40 continues as Main Street through Reynoldsburg before leaving the Columbus area as National Road yet again.

 East of the Columbus metro area, US 40 parallels I-70 at a distance of about 1 mi, passing through several small towns, including Kirkersville, and Hebron.
 In Zanesville, the road becomes Main Street, and at the center of town US 40 begins a concurrency with US 22 that carries it to Cambridge.
 US 40 crosses the Muskingum River in Zanesville on the famous Y-Bridge.
 Routes 22 and 40 enter Cambridge from the southwest along John Glenn Highway, and split in town; US 40 follows Wheeling Avenue.
 In Old Washington, US 40 joins I-70 at Exit 186.
 It leaves I-70 at exit 201 near Morristown.
 The two roads cross paths several times before they both leave Ohio on a pair of bridges across the Ohio River at Bridgeport.

 The now-decommissioned Ohio State Route 440 ran along old US 40 in places where US 40 had been shifted onto I-70.